Our Additionally Resourced Complex Needs Provision

-The teachers and TAs work with speech and language therapists to develop speech or other forms of communication (such as Picture Exchange Communication System and Intensive Interaction) and use of assisted technology.
+The Teacher, Nursery Nurses and Teaching Assistants work with speech and language therapists to develop speech or other forms of communication (such as Picture Exchange Communication System and Intensive Interaction) and use of assisted technology.
 The adults boost their own communication with the use of Signalong to support the children’s understanding, whilst visual supports are also used to aid understanding (picture timetables and task breakdowns).

 Learning is structured through Circle Time, small group activities and 1:1 sessions

 Children will take part in Literacy and Numeracy based learning, which involves individualised reading programmes, handwriting, developmental writing linked to stories and role play, fine motor skills, sequencing, number activities, maths walks, measuring, pattern making and sorting.